tanaikech/BatchRequest/README.md

 - v1.1.4 (March 13, 2021)

   1. By [a pull request](https://github.com/tanaikech/BatchRequest/pull/2), the inputted request is used as the call by value instead of the call by reference.
 It's like `this.p = p_.requests.slice();`.

+- v1.2.0 (September 30, 2022)

+  1. A new method of [getBatchPath(name, version)](#getbatchpath) was added.
+On August 12, 2020, in order to use batch requests, the batch path is required to be used to the endpoint of the batch requests.
+This method can simply retrieve the batch path from the name of Google API.
+And, the retrieved batch path can be used in [Do(object)](#do) and [EDo(object)](#edo) methods.

 [TOP](#top)